Casardo-Chen/wikiart-neural-trasnfer/README.md

 ## Evaluation
 We can evaluate the performance of our model by monitoring the loss values during training.
 Ideally, we want to see a decrease in the loss values over time, which indicates that the generator and discriminator are improving.
 ![alt text](./res/loss_func.png)
+The loss values of the first iteration are $Loss(D)$: 1.9443	$Loss(G)$: 6.4855 and the loss values of the last iteration are $Loss(D)$: 0.1673	$Loss(G)$: 4.2439.
+We can see that the loss values of the generator and discriminator are decreasing over time, which indicates that the generator and discriminator are improving.
+Howevver, the loss value occilates a lot from the 1000th iterations and does not decrease significantly after that.
+This is probably because the generator and discriminator are not able to learn from each other.

 Another way to evaluate the performance of our model is to generate some images and visually inspect them.
 We can also use the discriminator to classify the generated images as real or fake.
 Ideally, we want to see that the discriminator classifies the generated images as real.